queryluke/masseffect-5e/static/data/rules/10-06-casting-a-spell.md

 Most spells that require attack rolls involve ranged attacks.
 Remember that you have disadvantage on a ranged attack roll if you are within 2 meters of a hostile creature that can see you and that isn't incapacitated.

+### Casting in Armor
+Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
+You are otherwise too distracted and physically hampered by your armor for spellcasting.

 <source-reference pages="101-104"></source-reference>